 Heritage House Publishing released Shoroplova’s book in June 2020, describing it as an “engaging, informative, and visually stunning tour of the numerous native, introduced, and ornamental tree species found in Vancouver’s Stanley Park.”

-Keeping British Columbia’s rich history vibrant and relevant, the seven competition finalists in alphabetical order are
+Keeping British Columbia’s rich history vibrant and relevant, the seven competition finalists in alphabetical order by surname are

 - Liz Bryan, Pioneer Churches of British Columbia and the Salish Sea: An Explorer Guide, Heritage House Publishing